kywch/kywch.github.io/index.md

 At Enuma, I strive to increase K-2 children's motivation, engagement, and learning at scale using learning/data science and education technology.

 During my PhD and postdoc, I used web-based cognitive tasks, brain imaging, eye-tracking, and machine learning to study human decision-making.
-For example, I developed [The Choose-And-Solve Task](https://kywch.github.io/CAST_jsPsych/choose-and-solve-task.html) to show how some math-anxious individuals choose to avoid math and published my work in [*Science Advances* (Choe et al., 2019)](https://advances.sciencemag.org/content/5/11/eaay1062).
+For example, I developed [The Choose-And-Solve Task](https://kywch.github.io/CAST_jsPsych/choose-and-solve-task.html) to show how some individuals with math anxiety choose to avoid math and published my work in [*Science Advances* (Choe et al., 2019)](https://advances.sciencemag.org/content/5/11/eaay1062).

 ---